acdh-oeaw/de-micro-editor/README.md

 ## Configuration Options
 ### class aot
-Defines option for element annotation-slider.
-If a configuration is present if loads parameters and stores it as session cookies.
+Options for element annotation-slider.
+If a configuration is present it loads parameters and stores it as session cookies.
 Default: null.
 ### Example of class aot:
 All string values can be replaced and the "variants array" can hold multiple objects.
 ```